lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 ### Turn-Based Games (Double-ended queue) {#turn-based-games-double-ended-queue .unnumbered}

-The core idea is to use tuples to store the game results of two people in the two-dimensional dp array.
-In general, there are three states: the starting index i, the ending index j, and the player whose turn it is.
+The main idea is to use tuples to store the game results of two people in the two-dimensional DP output.
+In general, there are three states: the starting index $i$, the ending index $j$, and the player whose turn it is.
 The state transitions decide between two choices: the leftmost index, or the rightmost index.
 In some cases, we can use a sliding window by modifying the array to be circular using modular arithmetic on indices in a doubled range while maintaining up-to-date cumulative values using decrements.

 Notable Problems: Nim Game, Stone Game, Line of Wines, Binary Tree Coloring Game, Maximum Points You Can Obtain from Cards